Close

 Stroke is a disease that affects the arteries leading to and within the brain.
 It is the No. 5 cause of death and a leading cause of disability in the United States.

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts (or ruptures).
-When that happens, part of the brain cannot get the blood (and oxygen) it needs, so it and brain cells die.
+When that happens, part of the brain cannot get the blood (and oxygen) it needs, causing tissue death in the effected area.

 Are you at Risk for Stroke?